 Additional Coverage Recommendations

-All auctioneers operating in Canada should acquire additional insurance coverage.
+All auctioneers operating in Canada should acquire additional insurance coverage, mentioned below, if they qualify under the insurance company underwriting guidelines.
 As mentioned above, mistakes are always a possibility for auctioneers.
 You can never have enough coverage, but too little coverage will cost you dearly, if you make a mistake that leads to a financial loss for your client or a bidder.

 CGL protects against lawsuits associated with false advertising claims.
 Even though you try to be as accurate and informative as possible about your services, it is possible to mislead consumers without actually meaning to.
 If one of your clients claims you falsely represented or advertised your services and they lose money, you will be forced into a civil lawsuit that could last for several months to years.
 If the judge rules in favor of the plaintive, you will pay dearly.
 This is where commercial general liability insurance comes into play.
 It will cover part or all of your litigation costs and all or part of the monetary judgment.

 It is recommended to carry at least $500,000 in coverage.
 However, if you believe your exposures are extremely high, it would be in your best interest to increase your coverage amount accordingly.

 Commercial General Liability Insurance Recommended Limits – $1,000,000 per claim / $2,000,000 aggregate

 Commercial Property Insurance

 If a natural disaster destroys your place of business, you will be forced to close your doors for an unspecified period of time.
 If your business is not insured, you may not be able to afford the repair costs.
 This is why it is recommended to carry commercial property insurance, as it will cover the repair or renovation costs associated with the damaged caused by the natural disaster.
 In Canada, this insurance is a requirement for all business owners, including auction companies.